priyanshjain23/Netflix_Analysis-and-Recommedation_project/README.md

 - Identify the most common ratings for movies and TV shows.
 - List and analyze content based on release years, countries, and durations.
 - Explore and categorize content based on specific criteria and keywords.
+- Recommedation System using cosine similarity and TF-IDF Vector

 ## Dataset